atilaneves/reggae/doc/basics.md

 ------

 `Build` is a structure whose only purpose is to define what targets are the *top-level* ones.
-One and only one of these must be defined in the build description file (typically `reggaefile.d`).
+One and only one of these must be defined in the build description file (`reggaefile.{d,py,rb,js,lua}`).
 Top-level targets are generated in the root of the build directory.
 Any intermediate dependencies are built in a directory specific to each top-level target to avoid name clashes.

-For D build descriptions, the reggaefile must have a function that returns a Build object.
+For D build descriptions, the reggaefile must have a function that returns a `Build` object.
 This function may have any name.
 It is usually not written by hand, for the `build` template mixin generates this function for the user.
 Usually the last line of a reggaefile will be:

-    mixin build!(topLevel1, topLevel2, ...);
+    //topLevelTarget1, ... have been defined before using enum or alias mixin build!(topLevelTarget1, topLevelTarget2, ...);

 Where each target was defined before.

-In scripting languages such as Python, one build object should be defined at top level.
+In scripting languages, one build object should be defined at top level.
+It doesn't matter what it's called, it just has to be of the `reggae.Build` type.
+In, e.g., Python:

+    topLevelTarget1 = Target(...)
+    bld = Build(topLevelTarget1, topLevelTarget2, ...)

 Source and Build directories